bpires/handbook/react/index.md

 Those topics will be the base upon which you will work on in other more advanced React courses.

-This book is especially oriented at JavaScript programmers new to React.
+This book is especially oriented towards JavaScript programmers new to React.

 React is a JavaScript library that aims to simplify development of visual interfaces.